-The built binaries are used in conjunction with chapter 8 to create Spi Flash binaries for development / manufacture, capsules for firmware update and recovery files for firmware recovery.
+The built binaries are used in conjunction with Section 8 to create Spi Flash binaries for development / manufacture, capsules for firmware update and recovery files for firmware recovery.

-Note: A CAPSULE_FLAGS option can be used with the make utility in Chapter 8, this option is UEFI specific and will override the default UEFI capsule flags used by the make utility, example > ../../spi-flash-tools/Makefile CAPSULE_FLAGS=0x00050000.
+Note: A CAPSULE\FLAGS option can be used with the make utility in Section 8, this option is UEFI specific and will override the default UEFI capsule flags used by the make utility, example > ../../spi-flash-tools\/Makefile CAPSULE\FLAGS=0x00050000.
 See Create an Update Capsule in Intel® QuarkTM SoC X1000 UEFI Firmware Writer's Guide for information on UEFI capsule flags.